-CIAC ICE HOCKEY TOURNAMENT RULES FOR 2011-12
+2013-14 CIAC ICE HOCKEY TOURNAMENT RULES

-As Recommended by the Hockey Committee and Approved by the CIAC Board of Control
+As recommended by the Ice Hockey Committee and approved by the CIAC Board of Control

-- 1. Only institutional members of the Conference may enter the Tournament. - 2.
+- 1. Only institutional members of the Conference may enter the tournament. - 2.
 Games played with non-member Connecticut schools shall NOT be considered in the rating of teams.
-But the CIAC member school must follow all other aspects of eligibility, discipline, etc. required by the CIAC.
+But the CIAC member school must follow all other aspects of eligibility, discipline, etc., required by the CIAC.
 Games played against teams outside of Connecticut must be members of their respective state associations in order to count for rating in the state tournament.
-A penalty report form of the governing body from the game site must be submitted with the end of season report.
-All reportable majors/misconduct penalties shall be included in the end-of-season count.
+A penalty report form of the governing body from the game site must be submitted with end-of-season report.
+All reportable/misconduct penalties shall be included in the end-of-season count.

-3. Division Qualifications for 2012 Tournament:
+3. Division Qualifications for 2014 Tournament